joncursi/cheddur-whitepaper/whitepaper.md

 ### Referral Program

-When a new user signs up for Cheddur using an existing user's referral link, both the new user and the referrer will earn \text{\sout{U}}25.
+When a new user signs up for Cheddur using an existing user's referral link, both the new user and the referrer will earn \text{\sout{U}}15.
 This will encourage users to bring their friends and followers to Cheddur.

 # Initial Coin Offering

-Capital has been raised from private investors in order to fund the development of Cheddur 2.0.
+Capital is being raised from private investors in order to fund the development of Cheddur 2.0.
 In order to distribute CHDR tokens to STEEM holders and to raise capital for the ongoing development of the platform, we will be conducting an ICO using the built-in capabilities of the SMT protocol.